Delicious and super easy this Mango Salad Dressing is the antidote for boring salads! Try it on salmon, shrimp and chicken too!

 So, if you’re tired of the same old salads, switch things up a bit and whip up a batch of this beautiful-hued, Sweet and Spicy Mango Salad Dressing.
 It will add a bit of delicious panache to any meal!

 Café Tips for making this Sweet and Spicy Mango Salad Dressing…

 - You might be wondering why not just put everything in the blender?
 I tried that and the color gets kind of murky.
 It’s much prettier if you chop the cilantro and pepper fine and add them on their own.
 If you’re in a huge hurry, the flavor will be the same.
 Just drizzle in the oil from the opening in the top of the blender cap.
 I like to use a small funnel for this which prevents spattering.

 - 1 large mango will yield about 1 1/4 cups diced or chopped fruit.
 If you have a little more or a little less, it’s fine.

-- If you don’t have fresh oranges, the “not from concentrate” juice at your local store is fine.
+- If you don’t have a fresh orange, the “not from concentrate” juice at your local store is fine.

 - Measure your oil first and let the oil run over your measuring spoon as you pour it into the measuring cup.
 When you get ready to measure the honey, it will release from the spoon like magic and make the job much easier.

-- 1 large mango, peeled, pitted and roughly chopped
+- 1 large ripe mango peeled, pitted and roughly chopped

 - ¼ cup fresh orange juice